Skip to Main Content

 The Scene Inside the Room

-The neighbourhood and address context for Cicada carries its own editorial weight.
-Positioning a premium Hunanese restaurant in Guangzhou rather than in Beijing or Shanghai, where Hunanese representation at the leading of the market is more established, reflects a particular confidence in the concept.
+Cicada's address is 617 S Olive St, Los Angeles, CA 90014.
+Positioning a premium Hunanese restaurant in Los Angeles rather than in Beijing or Shanghai, where Hunanese representation at the top of the market is more established, reflects a particular confidence in the concept.
 In Beijing, venues like Furong and In Love (Gongti East Road) have staked out the premium Hunanese ground in the capital's dining circuit.
 Cicada is making a parallel argument in the south, in a city that has historically shown less appetite for refined regional cooking outside its own Cantonese tradition.

 That positioning creates an environment with a different energy than you would find at the equivalent price point in a Cantonese room.
 Diners choosing Cicada in Guangzhou are, almost by definition, making a deliberate detour from the city's default culinary register.
 The room tends to draw a mix of local professionals and visitors from elsewhere in the Pearl River Delta with a specific interest in Hunanese cooking at a formal level, alongside business diners looking for a setting that offers distinction from the Cantonese circuits their contacts will have already covered.